August 7, 2020

 How OPOL works

 Ok, I do see the thinking behind OPOL.
 The key to becoming proficient in two languages is exposure.
 It would therefore follow that a c.
 50/50 split at home would be a great method to maximise your child’s exposure to that language.

-For me it is just too strict.
+For me, it is just too strict.
 Life isn’t like that.
 Where is the flexibility?
-Will a one size fits all apporach work for all international families?
+Will a one-size-fits-all approach work for all international families?